What Is FRACAS? Answering Key Questions about Using FRACAS for Reliability Improvement

 - Before a car goes into mass production, the automaker must test the various parts and components both separately and when they’re fully assembled.
 If a part fails strength or safety tests, it must be pulled for redesign.

-FRACAS in Commercial Industries
+FRACAS in Consumer Products and Commercial Industries

 Companies that manufacture goods for consumer use can also benefit from FRACAS.
 These companies can use FRACAS in many different ways, including the following: